conan-io/conan-clion-plugin/README.md

 #### Set Install Arguments
 In order to set Conan install arguments, click on *Open configuration* button and provide your install arguments.
-These arguments are passed 'as are' to the Conan install command.
+These arguments are passed 'as is' to the Conan install command.

 ##### Install args examples: